-Monsoon Season in Nepal: 13 Best Things to Do!
+Monsoon Season in Nepal: Weather and 13 Best Things to Do

-Are you wondering what monsoon season is like in Nepal?
+Are you wondering what monsoon season in Nepal is like?

-Monsoon (June-August) is the off season in Nepal but there are still many things you can do.
-It is not the best time for trekking but you can immerse yourself in the art, architecture, food and visit lots of attractions the country has to offer.
+Monsoon is off season in Nepal but there are still many things you can do.
+It is not recommended to go trekking but it’s a great time to go on city breaks and explore Nepal’s culture.

 When is Monsoon Season in Nepal

 The temperature in Nepal during monsoon is very hot and humid.
-The weather forecast may say it’s 30-35 Celsius degrees but due to the humidity, it will feel much hotter.
+The temperature may show 30-35 °C (86 °F) but due to the humidity, it feels much hotter.

-It is especially true in the Terai Region of Nepal (in the southern part of the country, close to the border with India), that gets the hottest and most humid temperatures.
+It is especially true in the Tarai Region of Nepal (in the southern part of the country, close to the border with India), that gets the hottest and most humid temperatures.

 Does it Rain All Day During the Monsoon Season in Nepal?